auth0-lab/auth0-unity/README.md

     }
     else
     {
-        // Show SignIn button which navigates to the `DeviceFlow` prefab. signInButton.SetActive(true);
+        // Show SignIn button which navigates to the section that contains the `DeviceFlow` prefab. signInButton.SetActive(true);
     }
 }